AMReX-ABM/ExaEpi/docs/source/usage/how_to_run.rst

 The following inputs specify the disease parameters:

 * ``disease.nstrain`` (`integer`, default ``1``)
-    The number of disease strains being modeling. `In the current implementation, only the first strain is used`.
+    The number of disease strains being modeled. `In the current implementation, only the first strain is used`.
 * ``disease.p_trans`` (`list of float`, default ``0.2``)
     Probability of transmission given contact.
 There must be one entry for each disease strain.
 * ``disease.p_asymp`` (`list of float`, default ``0.4``)